 - YOUR ROLE IS PLAIN HARD

-A play on Kipling’s poem “If” that I find amusing is, “If you can keep your head when all about you are losing theirs, then perhaps you’ve misunderstood the situation”.
+A play on Kipling’s poem “If” that I find amusing is, “If you can keep your head, when all about you are losing theirs, then perhaps you’ve misunderstood the situation”.

 If you’re in over your head right now, it’s not just you.
 Old ways of leading are changing and new approaches are required, including ways of leading through complexity, higher levels of adult development than you’ve ever needed before, polarity management, and a very strong core.